dotnet-presentations/eshop-app-workshop/labs/5-Add-Checkout/README.md

 1. Click the **Close** button to close the **Available authorizations** dialog and then click the **Try it out** button for the `/api/v1/orders` endpoint.
 You should see a response with an empty array of orders, indicating that the endpoint is working and returning the expected response.

     ![Swagger UI showing the endpoint and 'Authorize' button](./img/ordering-api-swagger-try-it-out-response.png)

+## Add an API endpoint to create an order

+1.

+## Add the Checkout feature to the web site